Cancer Support Groups

 FULL DESCRIPTIONS OF THE GROUPS

 LIVING WITH METASTATIC CANCER with Elaine Olmstead is a support group facilitated by a mental health nurse practitioner for 8-10 women and men who have any type of metastatic cancer.
 The group meets twice per month and focuses on issues re: living with metastatic cancer and all the related treatments, changes in lifestyle and relationships, learning to ask for help and fears about disability, pain and end of life care.
 Living in the present, enjoying life as it is now and humor are also important themes in the group.
 An individual interview is required before joining the group.

-LIVING WITH METASTATIC CANCER with Marilyn Brine Gilmour is a support group facilitated by a licensed social worker (LICSW) who established this group in January 2005.
-Since then, it has run continuously on two (2) Fridays a month, with frequency determined by the members for July and August.
+LIVING WITH METASTATIC CANCER with Eleanor Mathews is a support group facilitated by a licensed social worker (LICSW).
 The focus is sharing of emotional concerns, such as family reactions and communication, and facing end-of-life issues.
-Medical and treatment issues and resources may be shared among members, however the role of the facilitator is not to give medical advice or to educate.
+Medical and treatment issues and resources may be shared among members.

 POST TREATMENT is a support group for 10-12 women and men who have completed their active treatment for any type of cancer.
 The group meets once a month and focuses on issues re: cancer rehabilitation, strength-building, shifts in identity, intersecting factors (financial, work, relationships), management of anxiety, and making meaning of cancer in their lives.